 The conventional architecture requires dedicated coaxial lines for Z-control (flux tuning), XY-control (microwave drive), and high-frequency readout for every few qubits.
-This leads to a massive wiring burden as the qubit count increases, where each line introduces thermal load and signal attenuation.
-Moreover, shared lines, while reducing cable count, inevitably lead to Purcell decay—spontaneous emission into the control line, which fundamentally limits the qubit's coherence time.
-In frequency-multiplexed systems, stray fields and spectral leakage result in crosstalk, contaminating gate operations across the array.
-To break these scaling limits, the control and drive electronics must be moved closer to, or directly onto, the quantum chip.
-Space-time periodic modulation represents a major shift in quantum control technology~\cite{taravati2024nonlinear,taravati2024spatiotemporal,taravati2024efficient,taravati2024one,taravati2025light,taravati2025_entangle}.
-By modulating a superconducting transmission line (often a chain of Josephson junctions) simultaneously in its propagation length ($\mathbf{z}$) and time ($\mathbf{t}$), one can engineer its microwave properties to perform complex signal processing functions~\cite{zhang2021magnetic,zhuang2024superconducting,taravati2024nonlinear,taravati2024spatiotemporal,taravati2025_entangle}.
-The proposed frequency bus leverages unique properties of space-time modulation technique~\cite{Taravati_PRAp_2018,Taravati_Kishk_MicMag_2019,taravati2020full,Taravati_ACSP_2022,taravati20234d,taravati2025finite,taravati2025designing} such as nonreciprocity~\cite{Taravati_PRB_SB_2017,Taravati_AMTech_2021,taravati2024spatiotemporal}, frequency conversion~\cite{taravati2021pure,Taravati_PRB_Mixer_2018,taravati_PRApp_2019,Taravati_AMA_PRApp_2020}, amplification~\cite{Taravati_Kishk_PRB_2018,Taravati_NC_2021}, surface-wave antennas~\cite{taravati2018space,Taravati_AMA_PRApp_2020}, and spatial decomposition~\cite{Taravati_Kishk_TAP_2019}.
+This results in a massive cryogenic wiring burden as the qubit count increases, with each line contributing significant thermal load and signal attenuation.
+Even shared control lines, while reducing cable count, inevitably introduce Purcell decay—spontaneous emission into the control environment—which fundamentally limits qubit coherence time.
+In frequency-multiplexed systems, stray fields and spectral leakage further cause crosstalk that contaminates gate operations across the array.
+To overcome these scaling limits, control and drive electronics must be moved closer to, or directly integrated with, the quantum chip.
+Space-time periodic modulation offers a powerful approach for this purpose~\cite{taravati2024nonlinear,taravati2024spatiotemporal,taravati2024efficient,taravati2024one,taravati2025light,taravati2025_entangle}.
+By simultaneously modulating a superconducting transmission line (typically a chain of Josephson junctions) in both space ($ z $) and time ($ t $), one can engineer its microwave properties to perform advanced functions such as nonreciprocity, frequency conversion, and parametric amplification~\cite{zhang2021magnetic,zhuang2024superconducting,taravati2024nonlinear,taravati2024spatiotemporal,taravati2025_entangle}.